cdisc-org/DataExchange-ODM-LinkML/docs/AdminData.md

 slot_usage:
   StudyOID:
     name: StudyOID
-    description: Reference to a Study .
+    description: Reference to a Study.
     comments:
     - 'Required

-      range:oidref
+      range: oidref

       Must match the OID for a /ODM/Study element.'
     domain_of: